logoPROFESSIONAL VERSION

 • Surgery

 The bladder should be repaired using absorbable sutures.
 If the tear is in the urachus, it is surgically removed.
 If the umbilical structures are enlarged (indicating infection), they should be removed at the time of surgery and cultured.
 After surgical correction of the ruptured bladder or urachal tear, an indwelling urinary catheter may be placed for 48 hours to decrease bladder distention and leakage of urine at the repair site; however, this is rarely done on a first repair.
+If the urachus is ruptured between the body wall and skin, causing subcutaneous accumulation of urine, placement of an indwelling urinary catheter can result in resolution of the problem without surgery.

 If a bladder rupture is recognized early in an otherwise healthy foal and the foal is stabilized appropriately before surgery, the prognosis for recovery is excellent, with success rates as high as 95%.
 In septic or premature foals, in which complications such as peritonitis, incisional complications, adhesions, and anesthetic death are encountered more frequently, the prognosis is fair.
-All recumbent foals should be considered at high risk of bladder rupture and may require prophylactic indwelling catheterization.
+All recumbent foals should be considered at high risk of bladder rupture and might require prophylactic indwelling catheterization.

 Key Points